 American novelist Henry James discovered the house by chance and bought it in 1899.
 He wrote several novels here and entertained peers such as H. G. Wells, Joseph Conrad, Rudyard Kipling, G. K. Chesterton and Ford Madox Ford.
 The ground floor rooms contain some of James's furniture, pictures, personal possessions, photographs and letters.

 Lamb House has one of the largest walled gardens in the old town of Rye; it was designed by Alfred Parsons.
-The Campsis still climbs the wall as it did in James’ time; there are roses, lilies, spring bulbs and many herbaceous varieties bordering the lawn.
+There are roses, lilies, spring bulbs and many herbaceous varieties bordering the lawn.
 Also in the garden are the graves of James’ much loved dogs.
 Today the garden is a tranquil refuge for visitors and local people alike.

 A noteable tenant